 Karen holds a Bachelor of Arts degree from Brown University.

-Anna Griffin is the Chief Marketing Officer at Smartsheet.
-She brings more than two decades of experience in senior marketing roles and was most recently Chief Marketing Officer at IEX Group, a disruptive trading exchange for U.S. equities.
+Anna Griffin is the Chief Marketing Officer at Intercom.
+She brings more than two decades of experience in senior marketing roles and was most recently Chief Marketing Officer at Smartsheet.
+Before Smartsheet, Anna was the Cheif Marketing Officer of IEX Group, a disruptive trading exchange for U.S. equities.
 Prior to IEX Group, Anna spent five years at CA Technologies as Senior Vice President of Corporate Marketing, where she led a global rebranding effort.
 Before CA, she served for five years as Vice President of Global Marketing at Juniper Networks.
 Anna has also held executive-level positions at advertising and brand integrated marketing programs for brands such as Apple, Bank of America, Royal Caribbean, Sony, Saturn, and Land’s End.
 She has been awarded two Golden Effies, four Best B2B Campaigns of the Year, the Edgar R. Murrow Award for Digital Media, and was named 2016 Advertising Women of New York’s Game Changer, and Moves Magazine Power Woman 2018.
 A native of North Carolina, Anna is a graduate of East Carolina University and a fierce UNC Tarheel fan.

 Business icon, entrepreneur, mother, fashion enthusiast and self-proclaimed ‘accidental CEO’ are just a few ways to describe Mindy Grossman.
 One of Fast Company’s Most Creative People in Business and Fortune’s Business Person of the Year, Mindy is a high-energy, disruptive leader with over 38 years of experience in building and transforming consumer brands.